-Custom home flooring is one of the most important improvement choices you will make in your house.
-Not only will your flooring influence your home life experience each and every day, but it can also greatly increase your home’s value if you choose wisely.
+Custom home flooring is one of the most essential improvement choices you will make in your house.
+Not only will your flooring influence your home life experience every day, but it can also significantly increase your home’s value if you choose wisely.

 The challenging part about choosing flooring is that there are so many options.
-It can sometimes feel difficult to narrow those choices down to what you really need.
+It can sometimes take time to narrow those choices down to your needs.
 This quick guide will dive into different factors you should consider when shopping for new flooring.
 Let’s get started.

 Consider the Amount of Traffic

-The amount of foot traffic a home sees will vary greatly from family to family.
-Traffic can also vary from room to room.
-You may have some areas of your home that constantly see heavy traffic, while other rooms are barely ever visited.
-These are important details you should consider when choosing flooring.
+The foot traffic a home sees will vary greatly from family to family.
+Traffic can also differ from one room to another.
+You may have some areas of your home that constantly see heavy traffic while other rooms are barely ever visited.
+These are essential details you should consider when choosing flooring.

-For areas of the home that do experience high traffic, it is very important to choose flooring that will provide durability and longevity.
-You should consider it a wise investment to spend a little more on flooring for these areas.
-You will also want to make sure that high-traffic areas are easy to clean as those areas will get very dirty.
+For areas of the home that experience high traffic, choosing flooring that will provide durability and longevity is very important.
+It would be best if you considered it a wise investment to spend a little more on flooring for these areas.
+You will also want to ensure that high-traffic areas are easy to clean, as those areas will get very dirty.

 Consider the Durability

-When it comes to purchasing flooring cheaper is not always better.
+When it comes to purchasing flooring, cheaper is only sometimes better.
 Flooring gets a lot of abuse.
-If you do not invest in good quality flooring that can stand up to that abuse for years to come, you will simply be replacing it again soon.
+If you do not invest in good quality flooring that can withstand abuse for years, you will replace it again soon.
 This will cost even more.

-Durability becomes an even bigger concern if you have pets or children living in the home.
+Durability becomes an even more significant concern if you have pets or children living in the home.

 You will also want to consider what the flooring will be exposed to in certain rooms.
 For instance, the flooring in a bathroom and kitchen needs to be water-resistant.